alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page

 ---
 Hi!
-This is Alan!
+This is Alan（周俊哲）!
 I am a 1st (almost 2nd) year Ph.D. student at CMU.
 I work on cosmology, astrophysics, and statistical inference.
 Currently, I am using deep probablistic models to reconstruct the evolutionary trajectory of our universe from large observational data sets.

 <br/><br/>